nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

  **System prerequisites:**
 - node.js 8 LTS or 10 latest
 - yarn > 1.9 (no guarantees if you prefer to use npm)
+- nodemon for running the production SSR server
-- pm2 for running the SSR server
+- pm2 for deploying the SSR server in production
 - ngrok if you want to share your work with colleagues

 Now install the framework: